alexnguyennz/alexnguyen.co.nz/src/content/pages/colophon.md

 Analytics are powered by [Clarity](https://clarity.microsoft.com/).
 Privacy info is [available here](https://learn.microsoft.com/en-us/clarity/faq#privacy).

+Recordings for each page are AI generated with [ElevenLabs](elevenlabs.io/?from=partnerhale9484) using a cloned voice from recordings of my actual voice.
+The link includes my referral.

 ### Design and Visual Elements
 [DM Sans](https://fonts.google.com/specimen/DM+Sans) is a sans serif font under the [Open Font License](https://openfontlicense.org/).